“I think my toddler has had enough veggies.”

 All this is to say that I remembered Beech-Nut jars of pureed veggies to be of good quality.
 Thus, they would be perfect for mixing into my toddler’s mac ‘n cheese!

 So, baby food to the rescue it was!
 I picked some up on the following grocery trip with the intent of mixing it into the mac ‘n cheese.

-Annie’s Organic was the macaroni and cheese of choice, but I’m sure any mac ‘n cheese of your choosing would do just fine.
+Annie’s Organic was the macaroni and cheese of choice, but I’m sure any mac ‘n cheese of your choice would do just fine.